mnovak42/leuven/README.md

  - same interfaces for **GPU (CUDA) BLAS/LAPACK** implementations as options (see more at the [On the CUDA support](https://leuven.readthedocs.io/en/latest/main/introduction.html#on-the-cuda-support) section of the [Documentation](https://leuven.readthedocs.io/en/latest/))

  The library also servers **as a toolkit**, since already **contains the implementation of the components of some machine learning algorithms**.
-While these components can be used by the end-users to create their own applications, **ready-to-use, complete machine learning applications are also provided** by the developers as example applications of the toolkit (see the **sparse Kernel Spectral Clustering (KSC)** examples under `apps/examples/KSC` sub-directory with the corresponding [KSC-documentation](https://leuven-ksc.readthedocs.io/en/latest/).
+While these components can be utilised by the users to create their own applications, **ready-to-use, complete machine learning applications are also provided** by the developers as example applications of the toolkit. **Each** of these **example applications** has their own documentation and **can be built and used individually after the installation of the `leuven` library and framework**.
+See an example at ..

  See more details in the [Documentation](https://leuven.readthedocs.io/en/latest/).